juanprq/TTracker/README.md

  * React: as the client ui library.
  * Redux: To manage the state in the client.
  * Express: to implement the backend.
- * Pending the test libraries.
+ * Jest: Testing library for the simple logic in redux.

 Installation
 ---